theory/justatheory/content/post/books/genius/index.md

 20th century physics into an exciting intellectual page-turner, but he also digresses on interesting topics of his own.
 Not superfluously tangential,
-either: a 28-page disquisition on the history, definitions, and philosophical underpinnings of the very idea of “genius” held me in thrall.
+either: a 28-page disquisition on the history, definitions, and philosophical underpinnings of the very idea of "genius" held me in thrall.

 The whole book did.
 The subject, the time, the discipline, the intelligence, the pragmatism, it all works, held together both in the figure of Feynman himself